Special prime Fano fourfolds of degree 10 and index 2: Construction of special fourfolds

-As explained during the proof of Proposition \ref{prop71}, we can use this smooth quadric (which contains $\widetilde Z_p$, hence also $\widetilde S_p$) to construct a (smooth) special fourfold $X$ of type $\cX_{10}^0$ whose non-special cohomology is isomorphic to the primitive cohomology of $S$.
+It is then easy to check that $X$ is a (special) Fano fourfold of type $\cX_{10}^0$ containing $P$ as a $\sigma$-plane.
+As explained in the proof of Proposition \ref{prop71}, its non-special cohomology is isomorphic to the primitive cohomology of $S$.